agahkarakuzu/eda_organized/README.md

 12. [Running the notebook!
 Bonus: Interactive plots](https://www.loom.com/share/c4bfe285b1454b148d4d7317e2a818d4)
 </details>

-## ⌨️ Excercises
+## ⌨️ Exercises

-Many of the excercises below will encourage you to fork this repository, improve it and make a pull request.
+Some of the exercises below will encourage you to fork this repository, improve it and make a pull request.
 Improvement can be anything, even fixing a typo!

 If you fork this repository, open the `Actions` tab and click that green button to enable `CI` running for your fork!
 This way, you can ensure that your changes will not break something and make your PR with mind at peace 😌.

-Other excercises will ask you to work with [Aurina's repository](https://github.com/AurinaBMH/OHBMpractical).
+Other exercises will ask you to work with [Aurina's repository](https://github.com/AurinaBMH/OHBMpractical).
 Thank you @AurinaBMH!

 | Icon | Difficulty level |
 |:------|:----|